LastElaphine/dotfiles/README.md

 The script provides two main options:

--   `--full-install`: Installs all the tools (fish, starship, fisher, nvm.fish) and sets up the dotfiles.
+-   `--full-install`: Installs all the tools (fish, starship, fisher, mise, neovim) and sets up the dotfiles.
 -   `--setup-dotfiles`: Only sets up the dotfiles, assuming you have the necessary tools installed.

 Choose the option that best suits your needs.